fl4p/batmon-ha/README.md

 ## Configuration

-The add-on can either fetch a Daly BMS, JBD (xiaoxiang) BMS or both at the same time.
+The add-on can read multiple BMS at the same time.

-* In the add-on configuration set either `daly_address` or `jbd_address` MAC address or both.
+* In the add-on configuration set either one or more MAC addresses.
 If you don't know the MAC address, just put any random characters, start the add-on, and you'll find a list of visible Bluetooth devices in the add-on log.
 Alternatively you can enter the device name here as displayed in the discovery list.
 For verbose logs of a particular BMS append `?` to the address, e.g.  `'A4:E1:93:44:52:C8?'`